strimzi/strimzi.github.io/_posts/2020-06-05-mirror-maker-2-eventhub.md

 While working with this configuration, I noticed that after a period of inactivity, so not sending messages as a steady stream, the mirroring suddenly stopped to work after a few minutes.
 After some research and multiple tries, it turned out that it's really important to set the configuration of `connections.max.idle.ms` and `metadata.max.age.ms`, for the producer, with a value less than 4 minutes.
-You could ask, from where this "magic" value comes.
+You could ask ... from where does this "magic" value come ?
 This is related to the behaviour of the Azure load balancers, in front of the Eveng Hub, which have an idle timeout setting of 4 minutes to 30 minutes.
 By default, it is set to 4 minutes.
 If a period of inactivity is longer than the timeout value, there's no guarantee that the TCP ession is maintained between the client and the cloud service.
-You can find more information on the officiale Microsoft [documentation](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-tcp-idle-timeout#tcp-idle-timeout).
+You can find more information on the official Microsoft [documentation](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-tcp-idle-timeout#tcp-idle-timeout).

 The recommended configuration parameters for connecting to Azure Event Hub are also described [here](https://github.com/Azure/azure-event-hubs-for-kafka/blob/master/CONFIGURATION.md).